spamegg1/abstract-thinking/world/README.md

-# The many joys of world building
+# Joys of world building

 ## Modalities